 Geographic location plays a large role in how much of a bonus you might receive.
 But, unlike salary, it’s not based on the cost of living.

 Small towns and rural areas tend to have more difficulty finding top talent.
 Bonuses range from as little as $7,000 to as high as $40,000.
-The Medicus Firm reports that in 2017, the average signing bonus was $30,000.
+Becker’s Hospital Review reports that in 2020, the average signing bonus was $27,893.

-The vast majority of physicians prefer to work where the job market is good, and cities with strong job markets tend to have a higher cost of living.
+The vast majority of physicians prefer to work where the job market is good to help meet their financial goals, and cities with strong job markets tend to have a higher cost of living.

 Metro areas such as San Francisco, Boston, and New York attract physicians and other high-income earners.
 So even though the cost of living there may be higher, bonuses in those metro areas tend to be lower.